uniplaces/dynamodb-copy-cli/README.md

 ### Go Modules

 If you are using Go modules, your go get will default to the latest tagged version.
-To get a specific release version of the `dynamodbcopy` use @<tag> in your go get command.
+To get a specific release version of the `dynamodbcopy` use `@<tag>` in your go get command.

 > go get github.com/uniplaces/dynamodbcopy/cmd/dynamodbcopy@v1.0.0

-To get the latest repository change use @latest tag.
+To get the latest repository change use `@latest` tag.

 > go get github.com/uniplaces/dynamodbcopy/cmd/dynamodbcopy@latest

 ## Opening Issues

-If you encounter a bug start by searching the existing issues and see if others are also experiencing the issue before opening a new one.
-Please include the versions for `dynamodbcopy` and Go that you are using.
+If you encounter a bug, please start by searching the existing issues and see if others are also experiencing the issue before opening a new one.
+Please include the version for `dynamodbcopy` and Go that you are using.
 Please also include reproduction case when appropriate.

 ## Contributing